darshak-cloud/Skin-disease-detection-using-Machine-Learning-with-ensemble-methods/README.md

 2. Install the required dependencies from requirements.txt: pip install -r requirements.txt
 3. Run the Flask application: python app.py

-File Structure (If the file structure is not clearly visible or not in proper order use RAW to see it) │folder name
+File Structure (If the file structure is not clearly visible or not in proper order use RAW to see it or you can see it with my repository which I already uploaded at starting folder name readmi)
+│folder name
 ├── app/
 │   └── app.py               # Flask web application